-- Applicant is a U.S. Citizen; - Submission of a current and complete resume, with current contact information.
-See cover page for resume requirements.
-Experience that cannot be quantified will not be counted towards meeting the solicitation requirements; - Supplemental document specifically addressing the Quality Ranking Factors (QRFs); - USPSC Application form AID 302-3.
-Applicants are required to complete Sections A through I. This form must be physically signed and scanned.
-Electronic signatures will not be accepted;

-- Ability to obtain a SECRET level security clearance as provided by USAID within six months following the job offer acceptance; - Ability to obtain a Department of State medical clearance; and - Must not appear as an excluded party in the System for Award Management (SAM.gov).
+- Applicant is a U.S. Citizen; - Submission of a current resume, with complete contact information; - Supplemental document specifically addressing the Quality Ranking Factors (QRFs); - USPSC Application form AID 309-2.
+Applicants are required to complete sections A through I. This form must be physically signed and scanned.
+Electronic signatures will not be accepted; - Ability to obtain and maintain a SECRET level within nine months following the job offer acceptance; - Satisfactory verification of academic credentials; - Ability to obtain a Department of State medical clearance within a six month period; and - Must not appear as an excluded party in the System for Award Management (SAM.gov).